nr072/disfigure/README.md

 #### Is there a debug mode?

 No.
-But a message is printed in the browser console in a few scenarios.
+But helpful messages are printed in the browser console in a few scenarios.

 #### What's with the "Great-but-Ugly"?